neemiasbsilva/applying-mtcnn-face-detection/readme.md

 This repository has as goal to use the __Multi-task Cascade Convolutional Neural Network__ (MTCNN) for face detection.
 Basically, MTCNN is devided in three steges.
 The first stage contain a prediction of candidate facial regions (P-Net), the second stages filters the bounding boxes (R-net), and the third and last stage proposes facial landmarks (O-Net).
 For know more about the technique, please read the referenced paper (find in the section call Reference).

+## Datasets Used

+For apply the MTCNN approach was choosed 10 images.
+The first nine images is available in the dataset called __Real and Fake Face Detection__, this dataset can be acess free from the [kaggle](https://www.kaggle.com/ciplab/real-and-fake-face-detection) competetion.
+The last image was capture for the photographer _Bob N. Renee_.

 ## Reference